kjolley/BIGSdb_documentation/data_query.rst

 ***********************************
-If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, click the link to 'Browse profiles'.
+If a sequence definition database has schemes defined that include a primary key field, i.e. collections of loci that together create profiles, e.g. for MLST, these can be browsed by clicking the link to 'Search, browse or enter list of profiles'.

 .. image:: /images/data_query/browse_profiles.png

-Choose the field to order the results by, the number of results per page to display, and click 'Browse all records'.
+Leave query form fields blank (the display of these may vary depending on modification options set by the user).
+Choose the field to order the results by, the number of results per page to display, and click 'Submit'.

 .. image:: /images/data_query/browse_profiles2.png